IVC-Projects/AV1_WARN/TRAIN_INSTRUCTION.md

 * pillow

 ## Dataset
-To start training the CL+VL+TH model, first download the dataset, available at http://www.statmt.org/lm-benchmark/, and extract it into the ./data directory.  ÔÚÏßÑ§Ï°£¬mini-batchÈ¨ºâtrade offĞ§ÂÊºÍÏÔ´æ, The images in the dataset are all in the YUV format.
+To start training the CL+VL+TH model, first download the dataset, available at http://www.statmt.org/lm-benchmark/, and extract it into the ./data directory.  åœ¨çº¿å­¦ä¹ ï¼Œmini-batchæƒè¡¡trade offæ•ˆç‡å’Œæ˜¾å­˜, The images in the dataset are all in the YUV format.

 ## Train method